 The humidity in your basement is one thing, but if it reaches the point of standing – even barely perceptible amounts – water, you have other serious problems.
 The warping of wood, rusting metal, mold and mildew, and rot on fabric are all possibilities when water comes into your basement where it doesn’t belong.

 The best time to look at waterproofing your basement is now.
 Even if you don’t think that you have a problem with your basement, get a professional visit once a year (or every couple of years).
 Colorado is a dry climate and this year has been particularly dry, however, as the summer monsoons start to roll in after the rough season of wildfires, the threat of flooding becomes a very real danger.
 You might not need the complete waterproofing treatment right away, but when you notice a smell, musty dripping in the middle of the night or moisture on your basement walls, you will be glad that you have a relationship with a basement waterproofing contractor.

 4 Things to Look for in a Basement Waterproofing Contractor:

 - A current license to do business as a waterproofing contractor.

 - Specially trained workers who have the skills, background and training to complete the job properly.
-A lot of contractors claim they do waterproofing, but you want to have the best work on your home so that it’s done right the first time and will give you the peace of mind you need to keep your home dry.
+A lot of companies claim they do waterproofing, but you want to have the best work on your home so that it’s done right the first time and will give you the peace of mind you need to keep your home dry.

-- A contractor that can handle a variety of different techniques of waterproofing.
+- A company that can handle a variety of different techniques of waterproofing.
 If they can’t explain the difference between an interior French drain, a wrap of foundations, and a basic sealing of cracks, probably don’t want them working in your basement.

 - And finally, you want a team that is available and reasonably priced.